securitykiss-com/gossl/README.md

 The differences are:
 - does not depend on openssl, only Go standard library, compiled to standalone binary
 - can specify certificate start date (openssl always takes current time)
-- can specify certificate period in years, days, hours and minutes (openssl only days)
+- can specify certificate period in years, days, hours and minutes (in openssl shortest is 1 day)

 You can inspect the generated certificate in human readable form with this command: